A Dynamic Matching Framework for Faster Child Adoptions: I Model

 \begin{assumption} All children and homes have a strict preference ordering, that is, $\forall c$, there does not exist two $h,h'$ with $h \neq h'$ such that $U_c(h) = U_c(h')$, and, $\forall h$, there does not exist two $c,c'$ with $c \neq c'$ such that $V_h(c) = V_h(c')$. \end{assumption}

-Our model's formulation of stability will capture the fact that homes may accept or decline placements, but matchmakers have unilateral control over childrens' placements\footnote{Child welfare authorities and children are well-aligned.
-The authorities have enormous leeway in placement decisions when children are in foster care, and children, not having a firm idea of how to evaluate a home, most often follow the authorities' decisions.
-If a child prefers some homes over others, the authorities take this into consideration in their own preferences.}.
-Voluntary participation only has bite for homes, and stability becomes a crucial feature that encourages homes to follow a matchmaker's recommendation in a timely fashion.
-Formally, each home $h$ decides to either accept or reject a placement at time $t$ where $a_h^t \in \{0,1\}$ represents this decision.
+Our model will consider the fact that homes may accept or decline placements, specifically, each home $h$ decides to accept or decline a placement offered at time $t$ which is an action $a_h^t \in \{ 0, 1\}$ where $0$ means decline and $1$ means accept.

-We assume that all homes have deterministic knowledge about future arrivals and their types.
-Designing an algorithm that encourages timely participation relies on this assumption.
+Our axioms will implicitly assume that all homes have deterministic knowledge about future arrivals and their types.
 A home's option value of waiting is endogenously formed by both the expectation of future arrivals and what mechanism would offer.
-If we assume that homes have expectations over future arrivals, any mechanism should be responsive to these expectations.
-However, in reality, such expectations may not be known to the matchmaker.
+We design matching mechanisms that simultaneously \textit{do not} use the future knowledge that homes possess yet still ensure timely participation.
+We do not pursue a Bayesian model where homes have priors over future arrivals because this would relax the matchmaker's problem and complicate analysis without significantly changing results.
 Assuming deterministic knowledge forces frees the mechanism we design to guarantee timely participation for homes under any possible realization of arrivals.
-This implies that our mechanisms would do the same when homes form rational expectations based on some prior.
-Therefore, matchmakers can use the algorithms that we design without having access to any information about homes' expectations.
-Restricting homes' knowledge to distributional information about future arrivals would relax the matchmaker's problem; in this sense, our assumption improves our work's robustness.

 We also assume that the matchmaker has access to children and homes' utilities and waiting costs.
-The former is simple as a child's welfare from a match and costs are typically evaluated by the matchmaker.
-The latter is more complicated to elicit in practice, but matchmakers in some child welfare systems do estimate homes' preferences and costs.
-We show our results' responsiveness to estimator bias and variance in our empirical section.
+Utilities and waiting costs for children are simple to determine as a child's welfare from a match and costs are typically evaluated by the matchmaker.
+We will show that it is not possible to fully elicit utilities for homes in our strategic analysis.
+Our approach involves predicting preference intensity after eliciting acceptability.
+We show our results' responsiveness to prediction error in our empirical section.